Effectiveness of Tagetes patula against chronic nonbacterial prostatitis in rat model

 Materials and reagents

 The stem and leaf of T. patula was provided by the Dalian Wuzhou Holy Herb Scientific and Technological Co.
 Ltd. (China).
 It was identified by Prof. Wang Bing in the Liaoning University of Traditional Chinese Medicine and the voucher specimens (No. 20160911) were deposited in the Herbarium of College of Pharmacy, Liaoning University of Traditional Chinese Medicine.
 Estradiol benzoate was purchased from the Ningbo Second Hormone Factory (China).
 Levofloxacin hydrochloride was obtained from the Cisen Pharmaceutical Co., Ltd. (China).
 Dihydrotestosterone and prostate-specific antigen ELISA kit were from Shanghai Qiaodu Biotechnology Co.
 Ltd. (China).
-T, TNF-α, IL-1β and EGF ELISA kit were all purchased from the Nanjing Jiancheng Biotechnology Co.
+T, TNF-alpha, IL-1beta and EGF ELISA kit were all purchased from the Nanjing Jiancheng Biotechnology Co.
 Ltd. (China).
 All the other chemicals used in the experiments were commercial products of analytical grade.

 Preparation of water extract